atomisthq/docs/docs/developer/slack.md

 export interface MessageOptions {

     /**
-     * Unique message id per channel and team.
+     * Unique message id per channel and workspace.
 This is required
      * if you wish to re-write a message at a later time.
      */
     id?: string;